 Village banks experience seasonal liquidity shortages and surplus situations which cannot be resolved through liquidity exchange within networks.
-They also are unable to respond to demand for loans that exceed their own resources.
-The stakeholder forum, under the leadership of BOL, should examine the feasibility of bank linkages and, in due course, facilitate business relations between registered village banks and commercial banks.
+They also are not able to respond to the demand for loans which exceed their own resources.
+The stakeholder forum, under the leadership of BOL, may examine the feasibility of bank linkages and, in due course, facilitate business relations of registered village banks with commercial banks.

-7. Roadmap for village banks in Vientiane Capital in the years ahead
+7. Roadmap for village banks in Vientiane Capital in the next years

-Based on the analysis in chapters 2-5 and the discussion of options in chapter 6, we propose the following steps and strategies.
+Based on the analysis in chapters 2-5 and the discussion of options in chapter 6 we propose the following steps and strategies.

-A. Establishment of a stakeholder communication forum in Vientiane Capital
+A. Establishment of a stakeholder forum of communication in Vientiane Capital

-As a first step, a forum could be established at the level of the municipality.
-This forum could consist of VB district networks, BOL, local government and LWU, together with service providers and donor agencies involved in the development of village banks and their networks.
-The forum's objective would be to initiate a communication process with the main actors involved in the village bank development process, particularly the VB district networks as evolving representative bodies, and to start a participatory process.
+As a first step a forum should be established at the level of the municipality, comprising the district networks of village banks, BOL, local government and LWU together with service providers and donor agencies involved in the development of village banks and their networks.
+The forum aims at the initiation of a communication process of BOL with the main actors of village bank development, particularly the district networks of village banks as their evolving representative bodies, and the initiation of a participatory process geared at three main tasks: